-What’s evident in the final film is that there was some creative flip-flopping going on behind-the-scenes.
+What’s evident in the final film is that there was some creative flip-flopping going on behind the scenes.
 Subplots feel patchy and underdeveloped, and the beginning feels rushed to get Talbot attacked and the werewolf curse pulsing through his veins.
 That’s no fault of Johnston, who claims a “Director’s Cut” will appear on home video and feature scenes that build the relationships of the characters more thoroughly.
 Perhaps that’s the cut to see, although whether that will solve the problems of the film remains to be seen.
-The main problem inhabits in the editing, and re-editing, and re-reediting.
+The main problem inhabits in the editing, re-editing, and re-reediting.
 Something is bound to be lost in the process of going over the same film over and over for two years; the audience may feel a certain distance from the material because of it.

 But The Wolfman is by no means a disaster, whereas another film put through the same rigmarole might not have fared so well.
-Johnston’s direction, however workmanlike, gets the job done—though undoubtedly a more visionary director would’ve been a better choice, and perhaps would’ve fought for the necessary scenes to build the film’s characters.
+Johnston’s direction, however workmanlike, gets the job done—though undoubtedly, a more visionary director would’ve been a better choice and perhaps would’ve fought for the necessary scenes to build the film’s characters.
 Enjoying the somewhat cheesy, B-movie exploits on an aesthetic level is easy, as the 19th-century gothic airs have a beautiful darkness to them, comparable to the look of Sleepy Hollow.
-Where the film suffers is its lack of involvement on crucial levels of emotion and suspense, the driving forces of the original film.
+Where the film suffers is its lack of involvement in the crucial levels of emotion and suspense, the driving forces of the original film.
 Had those essential elements of the story been developed further, this would be an effortless recommendation.
 As is, you might want to wait for Johnston’s Director’s Cut.